👋 Hi there!

 I am a PhD candidate at the University of Southern California's (USC) Information Sciences Institute (ISI), advised by Jonathan May.

-Previously, I did my undergraduate studies at Hong Kong University of Science and Technology with a major in Computer Science, where I first worked on NLP with Pascale Fung.
-I have also interned at Amazon Alexa, working with Nicolaas Jedema, Alessandro Moschitti, and Pedro Szekely(2022), at Meta AI on Alborz Geramifard's Cognitive AI team with Chinnadhurai Sankar (2022) and with Ahmad Beirami (2021), Stitch Fix (2020), and at ISI's Natural Language Group with Jonathan May (2019).
+Previously, I was a programmer analyst at ISI and did my undergraduate studies at Hong Kong University of Science and Technology (HKUST) with a major in Computer Science, where I first worked on NLP with Pascale Fung.
+I've interned at Meta in 2021 and 2022 and at Amazon AGI in 2023 and 2024.

 📆 Office hours